digitalguy99/pwsh-syntax-highlighting/README.md

  ## Limitations

-- Commands after a colon and second line commands will not be validated
+- Commands after a semicolon and second line commands will not be validated
 - Only works with Windows and doesn't work on macOS/Linux
 - Doesn't validate commands that begin with a "#" well